Danial1998/To-Do-App-React-/README.md

 # To-Do-App-React-
-A to-do app build using reactjs
+A to-do app built using reactjs